SYNERGY / DONATE

 He is passionate about neighbourhoods and communities and the role of the third sector within these.
 Neil has been involved with Synergy since 2009 helping it to grow and develop.
 He is committed to influencing health inequalities and social injustice, in particular issues relating to well-being and mental health.
 Neil believes in challenging prejudice, discrimination and stigma.

 All donations will go to help Synergy buy ingredients for healthy lunches, art materials, musical equipment and support for over 15 vulnerable beneficiaries within our peer support group.

 Synergy aims to increase its Peer Support community network, including running new peer support groups in the city, as funding becomes available.

-You can make donations via the James Marlow Memorial Fund’s Just Giving page using the link below:
+You can make donations via the James Marlow Memorial Fund’s People's Fundraising page using the button below:

 Describe your image